ovotech/go-sync/pkg/adapters/slack/conversation/README.md

 # Slack Conversation adapter for Go Sync
 This adapter synchronises email addresses with a Slack conversation.

+## Warning
+The Slack usergroup API doesn't allow a usergroup to have no members.
+If this behaviour is expected, we recommend setting `adapter.MuteGroupCannotBeEmpty = true` to mute the error.
+No members will be removed, but Go Sync will continue processing.

 ## Requirements
 In order to synchronise with Slack, you'll need to [create a Slack app](https://api.slack.com/authentication/basics) with the following OAuth permissions: